decore/react-gulp-boiler-plate/README.md

 # React boiler plate

-** Work in progress

-The goal of this project is to provide a simple startup project that will support typescript (ts/tsx) and a well structure bundling / build process.
+The goal of this project is to provide a simple startup project with the following characteristics:

-- Other enhancements:
+  + Type script based.
+  + React + Redux.
   + Adding map support (easier debugging).
-  + Typescript support.

 - Future enhancements:
+   + Create some simple pages that will include async data loading.
+   + Introduce react-router.
-  + gulpfile.test.js: here we could place all karma / test config / tasks.
+   + web pack test: here we could place all karma / test config / tasks.
-  + Redux support.
-  + React-Router support.

 ##This starter kit gives you the following:

-- React.
+- React + Redux.
 - Webpack bundling.
 - Typescript support.
 - Simple project structure